ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 "No.  But she walked away like she wanted us to watch."

 "Do you want to find out which one?"
 Alex smirked and I couldn't help but grin back at him.
 I wanted to stare into his eyes.
 I forced myself to look down at my plate, but he taped his fork to his plate and it drew my attention to it and I followed his forkful of apple pie to his mouth and I knew I was staring at his lips.
-His tongue licking the sugar and cinamon from his lips.
+His tongue licking the sugar and cinamon from them...
 Fuck!

 I looked down at my plate and took a forkful of the filling.
 It was my favorite pie, but not all pie was created equal.
 Baboo didn't make anything traditional for the holidays.
 I loved turkey and stuffing and pumpkin pie.
 But that wasn't what we had.
 Neither of my fathers were born in the states.
 And neither of them really cared about the traditions.
 Baboo usually opened early on Thanksgiving and he served up his version of turkey and stuffing and cranberry sauce.
 He even had his version of pumpkin but it was in a pie.
 He cooked it more like squash.
-Don't get me wrong it's all great and I didn't really know what I was missing until I went to a friends house one Thanksgiving break cause Baboo and Dad went to Spain cause Dad's grandmother passed and there was something about Dad in the will.
+Don't get me wrong it's all great and I didn't really know what I was missing until I went to a friends house one Thanksgiving break cause Baboo and Dad went to Spain.
+Dad's grandmother passed and there was something about Dad in the will.

 "Did you want to find out which one?"
 Alex asked again.
 Shit I'd not answered his question.